aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ### Step 2.
 Upload LSF Software Packages and Entitlement File

-1. Upload the two required LSF software packages and the LSF entitlement file to an S3 bucket in your account.
+1. Upload the three required LSF software packages and the LSF entitlement file to a private S3 bucket in your account.

 ### Step 3.
 Subscribe to the Required AMIs